Cesare Beccaria: On Crimes and Punishments

 Beccaria touches on an array of criminal justice practices, recommending reform.
-For example, he argues that dueling can be eliminated if laws protected a person from insults to his honor.
-Laws against suicide are ineffective, and thus should be eliminated, leaving punishment of suicide to God.
+For example, he argues that duelling can be eliminated if laws protected a person from insults to his honour.
+Laws against suicide are ineffective and thus should be eliminated, leaving the punishment of suicide to God.
 Bounty hunting should not be permitted since it incites people to be immoral and shows a weakness in the government.
 He argues that laws should be clear in defining crimes so that judges do not interpret the law, but only decide whether a law has been broken.

-Punishments should be in degree to the severity of the crime.
+Punishments should be in proportion to the severity of the crime.
 Treason is the worst crime since it harms the social contract.
 This is followed by violence against a person or his property, and, finally, by public disruption.
 Crimes against property should be punished by fines.
 The best ways to prevent crimes are to enact clear and simple laws, reward virtue, and improve education.

 Three tenets served as the basis of Beccaria's theories on criminal justice: free will, rational manner, and manipulability.
 According to Beccaria—and most classical theorists—free will enables people to make choices.
 Beccaria believed that people have a rational manner and apply it toward making choices that will help them achieve their own personal gratification.

 In Beccaria's interpretation, law exists to preserve the social contract and benefit society as a whole.
 But, because people act out of self-interest and their interest sometimes conflicts with societal laws, they commit crimes.
 The principle of manipulability refers to the predictable ways in which people act out of rational self-interest and might therefore be dissuaded from committing crimes if the punishment outweighs the benefits of the crime, rendering the crime an illogical choice.

 The principles to which Beccaria appealed were Reason, an understanding of the state as a form of contract, and, above all, the principle of utility, or of the greatest happiness for the greatest number.
 Beccaria had elaborated this original principle in conjunction with Pietro Verri, and greatly influenced Jeremy Bentham to develop it into the full-scale doctrine of Utilitarianism.

 He openly condemned the death penalty on two grounds: